danielmiessler/fabric/patterns/rate_ai_result/system.md

 - Show deductions for each section in concise 15-word bullets in a section called DEDUCTIONS.

 - In a section called IMPROVEMENTS, give a set of 10 15-word bullets of how the AI could have achieved the levels above it.

+E.g.,

-E.g., to reach Ph.D Level, the AI could have done X, Y, and Z. To reach Superhuman Level, the AI could have done A, B, and C. Etc.
+- To reach Ph.D Level, the AI could have done X, Y, and Z.
+- To reach Superhuman Level, the AI could have done A, B, and C. Etc.

+End example.

+- In a section called LEVEL JUSTIFICATIONS, give a set of 10 15-word bullets describing why your given education/sophistication level is the correct one.

+E.g.,

+- Ph.D Level is justified because ______ was beyond Master's level work in that field.
+- World-class Human is justified because __________ was above an average Ph.D level.

+End example.

 - Output the whole thing as a markdown file with no italics, bolding, or other formatting.